IRhoAias/PNScripts/README.md

-this are some plugins for PNScrap
+this are some plugins for [Pockie Ninja Retro](https://pockieninja.online)

 you have more scripts for [Tampermonkey](https://www.tampermonkey.net/) from [Salty](https://www.youtube.com/@boyaghnia)